-Operation School Bell also provided clothing, shoes and books, as well as other household items from Bargains Resale, to children and families in need of emergency assistance.
+Operation School Bell® provides clothing, shoes and books, as well as other household items from Bargains Resale Shop, to children and families in need of emergency assistance.